-Filter and translation rules can be loaded into an anchor using the same syntax and options as rules loaded into the main ruleset.
-One caveat, however, is that any macros that are used must also be defined within the anchor itself; macros that are defined in the parent ruleset are not visible from the anchor.
+Rules can be loaded into an anchor using the same syntax and options as rules loaded into the main ruleset.
+One caveat, however, is that unless you're using inline anchors any macros that are used must also be defined within the anchor itself; macros that are defined in the parent ruleset are not visible from the anchor.